bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 The previous example would have joint two path points by a quardratic Bezier curve with control points at (4,-1), relative to the first point that is (0,0).

+## The veer-join

+An veer-join instructs that a curved line to be drawn between two points.
+This curved line is typically a quadratic Bezier curve, make the next point a Q point.

+    path a = (0,3)|veer:30|(10,3)

+This parameter is a number that denotes a rotation angle in degrees.
+Here are the steps.
+First, a straight line is to be formed first between the two points.
+Then, this line is to be rotated around the first point in a clockwise rotation direction that equals the angle in dgrees, or 30 in this case.
+Then, another separate rotation is to be done with the same straight line but it would be rotated around the second point and in a counter-clockwise rotation for the same angle, 30 degrees.
+Each rotations would each have produced a ray and the control point of the quadratic Bezier curve is where these two rays meet.

+A positive number would means for the first point to rotate clockwise and the second point to rotate counter-clockwise.
+And a negative number would have meant for either one of them to do the other way.